Lady Mary Wortley Montagu, Court Poems (earliest anon. publication, 1713, latest print publication ["Epistle"], 1972)

-"Epistle" addresses Mr. Yonge only in name, but its true intended audience is "Just heaven," from whom the speaker invokes a righteous revenge (15).
+"Epistle"-click here to read the poem at The Poetry Foundation's Web site: "Epistle" addresses Mr. Yonge only in name, but its true intended audience is "Just heaven," from whom the speaker invokes a righteous revenge (15).
 As in Astell's critique of marriage (and the Wife of Bath's), the poem attacks the common male presumption that the female will be a kind of superior sort of servant, and it does so by invoking the Hobbsian notion of justice based on covenants made (19-24).
 The comparison of wives and slaves also suggests Behn's Oroonoko may have some relevance to Montagu's analysis of the relationship.
 She also alludes directly to Shylock's appeal for equal treatment for Jews in The Merchant of Venice in l.
 26, and by inference suggests that the law of "Nature" condemns any attempt to argue a radical difference between men and women on the grounds of "biology."
 When the speaker ("Mrs. Yonge") comes to admit her adulterous affair, she turns the indictment back upon her own notoriously unfaithful husband and takes comfort in the divorce he demanded as freeing her from his tyranny.
-The farewell (69-80) resembles Donne, Dryden and Swift in its satire of the rake's demeaning pursuit of status among the nobility.
+The farewell (69-80) resembles Donne, Dryden and Swift in its satire of the rake's demeaning pursuit of status among the nobility, which sooner or later will leave predators like Mr. Yonge with bastard children gotten on their neglected wives by other predators in their crowd.
+"Ch-" was General Charles Churchill, a notorious rake, and "Lo-" was Anthony Lowther, his competitor in this masculinist game of sexual conquest without love or (often) even mere liking for the conquered women.
 Written in 1724 but circulated only in manuscript until its first publication in 1972, the poem's satire clearly went beyond Dryden's rule for creating a satire that would not cause a lawsuit.
 (Unlike Fainall in Congreve's The Way of the World, however, it at least seems unlikely that Mr. Yonge would turn his sword against his wife.)

 Issues and Research Sources:

 For the text of this poem and a host of others, see the hyperlink to the Brown University Women Writers Project, below.